 2 Cups Water at 80°F

-Shape the balls into pizza crust with a rolling pin until you have it at your desired thickness.
-Transfer the crust to the greased pans.
-Poke holes all around the dough with a fork.
+7. Poke several holes in the dough with a fork.
 This prevents large bubbles from forming in the crust.

-Bake for about 3 minutes before adding your sauce and toppings to the pizza.
-Once your toppings are added, bake the pizza for another 8-10 minutes or until the bottom is medium-brown.
+8. Pre-bake the crust for about 5 minutes before adding your sauce and toppings.
+Once your toppings are added, bake the pizza for another 6 to 8 minutes or until the bottom is medium-brown.

 Enjoy your pizza night!